Support brand and marketing objectives by researching often overlooked consumer buying habits.

-Heuristics play a big role in consumer buying habits.
-That’s because the human brain makes approximately 10 decisions per second – even while we’re sleeping!
-That’s why heuristics are so important in decision-making.
-Roughly 95% of all decision-making happens non-consciously, saving us from data overload given the overwhelming amount of decisions we have to make.
-Rapid-fire, non-conscious decision-making is a System 1 process, and it’s often overlooked when it comes to research that supports brand and marketing objectives.
+Because the human brain makes approximately 10 decisions per second, heuristics play a big role in consumer buying habits and the decision-making that goes along with it.
+Roughly 95% of all decision-making happens nonconsciously, saving us from data overload given the overwhelming amount of decisions we have to make.
+Rapid-fire, nonconscious decision-making is a System 1 process, and it’s often overlooked when it comes to research that supports brand and marketing objectives.

 Habits drive purchase behavior

-As CPG marketers, we want to support consumer buying habits that connect with our brand, disrupt habits that connect our consumers to a competitor’s brand, and ultimately understand how to inject disruptions in non-conscious decision-making to bring changes in habits.
+As CPG marketers, we want to support consumer buying habits that connect with our brand, disrupt habits that connect our consumers to a competitor’s brand and ultimately understand how to inject disruptions in nonconscious decision-making to bring changes in habits.
 Yet, when we study consumers, we often assume they’re making rational decisions.
 System 1 is emotionally driven, not logically driven.
-System 2 thinking is slow, calculated and thoughtful (think buying a house or a car) – and since 95% of all decision-making happens non-consciously, consumers are unaware of the drivers behind their System 1 decisions – think high frequency, low involvement purchases: CPG products like snacks, beverages, packaged foods.
+System 2 thinking is slow, calculated and thoughtful (think buying a house or a car) – and since 95% of all decision-making happens nonconsciously, consumers are unaware of the drivers behind their System 1 decisions – think high frequency, low involvement purchases: CPG products like snacks, beverages and packaged foods.

 Only by identifying habits can we truly understand why consumers choose specific brands in a category, thus allowing us to link compelling rewards, strategies and messages to drive purchase behavior.